Use these menu design tips for higher profits.

 “by redesigning your menu, you can increase business up to 10 percent.
 A great menu does not have to be costly.
 If you take all the factors into account and create a simple, informative menu, that's really all you need.
 Restaurants today need to make their menus dynamic and add new things to keep customers interested, and take things off that customers don't order.”Pizza Today Magazine

 It's simple advice.
 And almost no restaurateur would disagree.
 But the cost and hassle of making those menu changes can get in the way of clear thinking.
-So instead of making them, the "menu" - the restaurant's most vital selling vehicle - often stays stagnant with potential profits lost.
+So many menus, which are a restaurant's most vital selling vehicle, stay stagnant with potential profits lost.

-For quick tips on how to keep your menus fresh, click the links in the list.
+For quick tips on how to keep your menus fresh, check out the other articles here.

 Where applicable we'll also tell how to achieve the goal using iMenuPro.